TEDS Data Access Policy

 The raw genotypic data may be analysed for the purpose of collaboration but only under the following circumstances.
 Firstly, the purpose of analysis must not simply be for a GWAS (genome-wide association study) because such analyses, based solely on the TEDS dataset, would be underpowered.
 GWAS analysis will only be considered for consortia collaborations where replication is inherent.
 Secondly, the data can only be analysed locally at KCL, on our secure network, and we will not share copies of the data externally.
 Thirdly, as a consequence, it would be necessary to secure agreement between the applicant and an internal TEDS researcher, who would act as a collaborator and help carry out analysis of the data.
 Such an agreement would necessarily involve a significant cost in terms of working time and effort for the given TEDS researcher.
 As such, it would only be feasible if the aims of the project were consistent with the research aims of the individual TEDS researcher.
 A data request involving analysis of the TEDS genotypic data may therefore be rejected on the grounds that no TEDS researcher is available or willing to collaborate on the project.
 Any applicant wishing to explore this possibility should make an informal enquiry first, in order to establish feasibility.
 In due course we hope to find a way to fund an analyst that could undertake such projects.

 Data derived from the TEDS genotypic dataset may be shared with external researchers in some circumstances.
 GWAS summary statistics related to published results may of course be shared by the publishing author.
 Polygenic scores, derived from the raw genotypic data for a range of phenotypic traits, are becoming available in the TEDS dataset (see section 12).
-As these are derived variables and do not comprise raw genotypic data, they will be shared with external researchers in due course.
+As these are derived variables and do not comprise raw genotypic data, they are available for sharing with external researchers.

 Some TEDS research has been carried out by linking data collected in TEDS with data from third parties.
 In the recent past, this has included National Pupil Database (NPD) data linked to TEDS twins by the Department for Education (DfE).
 In future, we hope also to create links to NHS medical data.
 The suppliers of these linked data have stipulated that they are only to be used for agreed purposes by named researchers with TEDS, and as such they may not be shared with any external collaborators.
 Therefore, until such time as we obtain permission to share these linked datasets, they will not be shared with collaborators (and they are not described in the data dictionary).